Flying at high altitudes (>1500 m above mean sea level)

 For flights above 1500 m (4900 ft) AMSL, the use of high-altitude propellers is recommended.

-Taking off with normal propellers above 2500 m AMSL is not possible.
+Taking off with standard propellers above 2500 m AMSL is not possible.

 What are high-altitude propellers?